Samuelson's inequality: Comparison to Chebyshev's inequality

 Chebyshev's inequality locates a certain fraction of the data within certain bounds, while Samuelson's inequality locates all the data points within certain bounds.

 The bounds given by Chebyshev's inequality are unaffected by the number of data points, while for Samuelson's inequality the bounds loosen as the sample size increases.
-Thus for large enough data sets, Chebychev's inequality is more useful.
+Thus for large enough data sets, Chebyshev's inequality is more useful.

 Applications

-Samuelson's inequality may be considered a reason why studentization of residuals should be done externally.
+Samuelson’s inequality has several applications in statistics and mathematics.
+It is useful in the studentization of residuals which shows a rationale for why this process should be done externally to better understand the spread of residuals in regression analysis.

+In matrix theory, Samuelson’s inequality is used to locate the eigenvalues of certain matrices and tensors.

+Furthermore, generalizations of this inequality apply to complex data and random variables in a probability space.